 The design and development for these began in 2008, and took around 3 years to complete by developing new production techniques and work flow and tooling to make these squares efficiently.
 This time included the split second of inspiration required to invent the unique Support Tab in all Vesper Try Square and then the nearly 18 months it took from that second onwards to prototype many versions and develop the idea to the point of fulfilling mounting back orders.

 Over time as orders grew a limiting factor of the business became apparent – Chris himself is that limit as there is only so many hours in a day to get tools made.
 Some of the early products dropped off the radar over time as the bevels and squares became the more desired products.
 Dovetail Gauges have been discontinued.
-Marking and cutting gauges have not been officially discontinued but are not available until the seemingly continuous production backlog clears and time is found to return to these.
+Marking and cutting gauges have not been officially discontinued but are not available until the never ending production backlog clears and time is found to return to these.

 2013.
 Through 2011-2013 it was becoming apparent after yet another mind bending re-shuffle of the workshop with the addition of yet more machinery (larger surface grinder) that Vesper Tools had outgrown the wonderful old shed in its semi rural setting.
 Time had come to fly the coop, along with the wild ducks that used to hang about while he worked.
 Not wanting to pay off someone else’s mortgage by renting a factory Chris sacrificed much in life for a factory unit of his own.